RosettaCommons/demos/tutorials/protein_design/protein_design_tutorial.md

 ## APPENDIX ##

 1a.
 This is the explanation for the minimization of our starting structure (which we skipped in the tutorial session to reduce run-time).
-Please make sure you are in the Step0_relax folder.
 You can create relaxed structures, that are embedded into a membrane, in a similar way that we set up symmetry, using RosettaScripts.
 CD into the directory

-    $> cd ../Step0_relax

-View this by opening symm_relax.xml:
+View this by opening Step0_relax/symm_relax.xml:

      <ROSETTASCRIPTS>
      <SCOREFXNS>